-FreedomPop now using Sprint's 4G LTE network, launches LTE hotspot with 500MB of free data per monthAlex Wagner - Deputy Managing Editor, News Desk
+FreedomPop now using Sprint's 4G LTE network, launches LTE hotspot with 500MB of free data per monthAlex Wagner - Editorial Director of News and Content

 FreedomPop has been offering consumers 500MB of free 4G hotspot usage each month since late 2012, utilizing Sprint's 3G and 4G WiMAX networks to serve up megabytes to its users.
 Today the company announced that it's making a major change to its service, and before anyone worries, it doesn't have to do with the free monthly data.

 FreedomPop has revealed that it's making the move to Sprint's 4G LTE network, which is currently available in 151 markets across the country.
 In order to access the LTE network, FreedomPop customers will need to pick up a FreedomSpot 5580 LTE mobile hotspot, which is currently being sold for $149.
 The FreedomSpot 5580 hotspot, which looks to be a rebranded version of Sprint's recently-launched MiFi 500 LTE hotspot, sports a 1.54-inch OLED display, 10 hours of battery life, GPS over Wi-Fi and support for up to 10 simultaneous connections.